Are you thinking about becoming a member of Leeton Lodge? The following information may help you in making your decision.

 Obligations of LASC Membership

-- Members are required to assist in the maintenance of the lodge at working bees and whilst staying at the lodge.
+Members are encouraged to assist in the maintenance of the lodge at working bees and whilst staying at the lodge.

 Accommodation Booking Procedure